PI-H2T: Enhancing Long-Tailed Visual Recognition with Permutation-Invariant and Head-to-Tail Feature Fusion: Methodology

 Subsequently, we reshape $F'_{PI}$ to make $F_{PI} \in \mathbb{R}^{w_F \times h_F }$ and then fuse the obtained PI features with the original feature maps $\mathcal{F}$.
 To achieve more stable and rapid convergence, we model the fusion of PI features by mimicking the residual structure of ResNet~\cite{he2016deep}.
 The fusion process is as follows:

-where $a$ and $b$ are learnable parameters. $\mathcal{F}_{fuse}$ is then passed through a pooling layer, and for subsequent classification.
-It is worth noting that the pooling operation also possesses permutation-invariant.
-However, this permutation-invariant applies to the elements within the feature map, rather than features across the channels.
+where $a$ and $b$ are learnable parameters. \redtext{The fused feature $\mathcal{F}_{fuse}$ is subsequently passed through a pooling layer for classification.} It is important to note that the pooling operation is also permutation-invariant.
+However, this permutation-invariant applies to the spatial elements within each feature map rather than across channels.

 For the selection of $g_{PI}$, we utilize the mean operation guided by the following theorem. \begin{theorem} The mean operation across channels on feature maps is permutation-invariant. \end{theorem} \begin{proof} The mean operation across the channel on $\mathcal{F'} = \left[F'_{0}, F'_{1}, \cdots, F'_{d-1} \right] \in \mathbb{R}^{w_{F} \cdot h_{F} \times d} $ is defined as: